jojje/PageCollect/README.md

 # Page Collect
-Collects paginated data, data spread over many linked pages.
+Sequentially collects paginated data, data spread over many linked pages.

 Abstract
 --------
-A function mainly intended to simplify data extraction and page navigation tasks for web automation, such as user scripts for browsers, where often all data of interest is not presented on a single page, but spread out (paginate) over a collection of pages.
+A function mainly intended to simplify data extraction and page navigation tasks for web automation, such as user scripts for browsers, where often all data of interest is not presented on a single page, but spread out (paginated) over a collection of pages.

 The function processes the current page, scans it for a link to a following page and repeats the process until the entire paginated set has been processed.
 Once the last page has been encountered, the data collected from each page is provided as an array to a handler function.